lgbt-foundation/whitepaper/whitepaper.md

 ## LAUNCH PARTNERS/TESTIMONIALS

 Hornet is the initiator and a founding member of the LGBT Foundation.
-We are in the perocess of selecting other launch partners from the LGBT community, who are interested to implement the LGBT Token into their business.
+We are in the process of selecting other launch partners from the LGBT community, who are interested to implement the LGBT Token into their business.
 Furthermore, we are building a roster of opinion leaders in the LGBT and cryptocurrency communities to advise the founders on this project and endorse its mission and the proposed implementation.

 > **The Foundation invites everyone to contribute to the project**